CarsonBernardo/Wordle-in-a-Terminal/README.md

 ## Project specifics:
-- 2291 words to be selected as the mystery word.
+- 2291 words to be selected from as the mystery word.
 - 10757 words marked as valid guesses.